Maya Shankar

 Maya Shankar: Biography at a Glance

-• Maya Shankar is a cognitive scientist who currently serves as Google’s Global Director of Behavioral Economics.
+• Maya Shankar is a cognitive scientist and global authority on human behavior who currently serves as Google’s Global Director of Behavioral Economics.

-• Maya is the Creator, Host, and Executive Producer of the Ambie Award-winning podcast, A Slight Change of Plans, where she uncovers little-known personal stories and reflections from familiar names like Hillary Clinton, Tiffany Haddish, and Kacey Musgraves.
+• She is the Creator, Host, and Executive Producer of the Ambie Award-winning podcast A Slight Change of Plans, featuring deeply personal stories and scientific insights about who we are and who we become in the face of a big change featuring guests like Hillary Clinton, Tiffany Haddish, and Kacey Musgraves.

-• She has also been profiled by the New Yorker and has been featured in the New York Times, Scientific American, Forbes, and on NPR's All Things Considered, Freakonomics, and Hidden Brain.
+• She has been profiled by The New Yorker and featured in The New York Times, Scientific American, Forbes, and on NPR's All Things Considered, Freakonomics, and Hidden Brain for her work at the intersection of science and the human experience.

 Videos